The portafilter attaches to the top of the machine (the grouphead) and holds the coffee grounds which will produce your espresso.

 Please note, the machine will be extremely hot after brewing, although the handles will be cool.
 You can either leave the machine to cool naturally, or hold the handles and run it under cold water to cool it down quickly.
 Only once it’s cool should you lift the pressure release tab.

-The heat exchanger plate provides an efficient way to ensure that heat is transferred efficiently to the machine from the stove.
-It’s required when using a gas or induction stove, or if you’re struggling to make your machine work on another type of stove.
+The heat transfer plate, and the induction plate (if using an induction stove) help to ensure that heat is transferred efficiently to the machine from the stove.
+Each plate is required when using, respectively, a gas or induction stove.
+The heat transfer plate is also required if you’re struggling to make your machine work on another type of stove.
 Be sure to leave the plate to cool naturally after brewing, and never leave on the heat without the 9Barista.
-Cooling with water or pre-heating the plate may damage it and render it ineffective.
+Cooling with water or pre-heating may cause damage, rendering the plate ineffective.

 The heating time is the time your machine takes to start producing espresso, from the time it’s put on the heat to the time that espresso begins to appear in the portafilter.
 The heating time needs to be between 3 and 6 minutes.
 The most important thing to note is that the machine mustn’t be left on the heat for more than 8 minutes, even if it’s not produced coffee.
 If this is happening, our troubleshooting section has information on how to resolve it.